apache/kafka/docker/README.md

 Promoting a release using github actions
 ----------------------------------------
 This is the recommended way to promote an RC docker image.
-Go to `Promote RC Docker Image` Github Actions Workflow.
+Go to `Promote Release Candidate Docker Image` Github Actions Workflow.
 Choose the RC docker image (`rc_docker_image`) that you want to promote and where it needs to be pushed to (`promoted_docker_image`), i.e. the final docker image release.
-Make sure the `DOCKERHUB_USERNAME` account has push access to dockerhub repo that you want to push the image to.

 Example:-
-If you want to promote kafka/test:3.6.0-rc0 RC docker image to apache/kafka:3.6.0 then following parameters can be provided to the workflow.
+If you want to promote apache/kafka:3.6.0-rc0 RC docker image to apache/kafka:3.6.0 then following parameters can be provided to the workflow.
 ```
-rc_docker_image: kafka/test:3.6.0-rc0
+rc_docker_image: apache/kafka:3.6.0-rc0
 promoted_docker_image: apache/kafka:3.6.0
 ```